 2. Driving Prospects to Your Home Page

 The home page of your roofing website might be the first thing many homeowners see when they visit your domain.
 However, that doesn’t automatically make it a great place to direct PPC ads.
+You should test, measure and optimize your landing page experience to get the most out of the traffic you already have

 Ideally, your roofing website has quite a bit of content and pages.
 It’s great for SEO, but those long-form pages aren’t always best for PPC.
 In fact, it can result in distractions in an age where online users have short attention spans.
 They might just forget why they’re visiting, which is usually to get an estimate.